phoenixding/methrafo/README.md

 # INTRODUCTION

-This software is designed to estimate genome-wide absolute methylation level based on the MeDIP-Seq data.
+This python package is designed to estimate genome-wide absolute methylation level based on the MeDIP-Seq data.

+For R users, please refer to https://github.com/phoenixding/rmethrafo for R wrapped package.

 # SUPPORTED PLATFORMS